 PND may begin during pregnancy, with some women tracing their depression back to the positive pregnancy test or finding out they were expecting multiples at the scan.
 More commonly, you may find PND developing after the babies’ birth, with the baby blues getting progressively worse as time goes on.
 Other women do not develop PND until much later; often several months after their babies are born.

-Fathers and PND Its less commonly known about, but fathers can also experience PND too.
-Two brave Dad of twins have shared their experiences of PND with us, you can read them here.
+Fathers and PND It's less commonly known about, but fathers can also experience PND too.
+Two brave twin dads have shared their experiences of PND with us, you can read them here.

 How should you expect to feel if you have postnatal depression?
 There are several symptoms to recognise and these include: